 Smoking and Tobacco Policy

-As of April 1, 2003, California State University, Fresno adopted a smoke-free campus policy and allotted for designated smoking areas on campus.
+As of April 1, 2003, Fresno State adopted a smoke-free campus policy and allotted for designated smoking areas on campus.
 This policy applies to all University facilities, owned or leased, regardless of location, athletic facilities, the amphitheater, and all state and auxiliary vehicles.
 This policy pertains to students, faculty, staff, administrators, visitors and the general public attending campus events.
 University Courtyard, in conjunction with the University, has designated five (5) areas of University Courtyard where smoking (including electric cigarettes) is permitted.
 They are: Atrium Patio designated uncovered areas only; table located outside on the north side of the Atrium; table located outside to the south of Birch and north of Cedar; tables located outside between Graves and Homan next to the BBQs; red wooden bench outside on the east main lobby of Baker near the bike racks.
 Students found smoking in other areas may be subject to disciplinary action.
 Because of the potential fire hazards of smoking tobacco in pipes and hookahs, they are not allowed in University Courtyard and will be confiscated.